TCU vs. Iowa State 11/23/13

-Jason Tanaka is in his ninth season as the associate head coach of the TCU volleyball program and his 11th as a member of the staff.
+Jason Tanaka enters his 10th season as the associate head coach of the TCU volleyball program and his 12th as a member of the staff.
 Since Lewis took over in 2002, Tanaka has been with her every step of the way through the program's growth into a proven winner.

 Tanaka's countless hours spent studying film and doing scouting work have not gone unnoticed, as he has routinely been selected to work with USA Volleyball in their developmental programs.